| Transcribed From: Utica Weekly Herald - Utica

 Cornella Perkins became the wife of Henry S.

 Miller.
 Her death was a deep affliction.
-A son, George Perkins Miller, a
+A grandson, George Perkins Miller, a

 favorite of Mrs. Perkins, survived the mother a few years.
 1904: Aug.
 28th - The Utica Journal, Utica, NY.